Adani Enterprises FPO: Can India's largest-ever issue sail through?

-Adani Enterprises follow-on public (FPO) offer received 6,94,804 shares, or 2 per cent, stake on Day 2 of the bidding process so far.
+Adani Enterprises' Rs 20,000-crore follow-on public (FPO) offer received 6,94,804 shares, or 2 per cent, subscription on Day 2 of the bidding process so far on Monday.
 For India's largest FPO to sail through, Adani Enterprises requires at least 90 per cent subscription.
 If the Adani FPO fails to garner the minimum subscription by Tuesday, the FPO will be deemed unsuccessful, said Sameer Raina, Principal Associate at Pioneer Legal.

 The FPO price band has been set at Rs 3,112-3,276 per share by Adani Enterprises.
 But despite rising 4.4 per cent in Monday's trade, shares of Adani Enterprises traded at Rs 2,884.00 on BSE.
 This price was lower than the FPO price band.